tomcdj71-openclassrooms/MyBlog/README.md

 `composer install --no-dev --optimize-autoloader`

-then, navigate to public and do :
+then, navigate to public/install and do :
 `pnpm install`

 if you don't have pnpm, run `npm install`